 Intestinal gas and bloating, which are symptoms of IBS, are also

-Brain fog, or foggy thinking, describes mental confusion, impaired judgement, and trouble concentrating.
+Brain fog, or foggy thinking, describes mental confusion, impaired judgment, and trouble concentrating.

-More research is needed to fully understand the link between problems with the gut and brain fog, however.
+More research is needed to fully understand the link between problems with the gut and brain fog.

 IBS is not the only explanation for the symptoms explored in this article.
-It is best to speak to a doctor to get a proper diagnosis.
+It is best to speak to a doctor to get an accurate diagnosis.

 Experiencing excessive gas or bloating does not necessarily mean that a person has IBS.
 If they start to become gassy soon after eating, they may have small intestinal bacterial overgrowth.

 Also, getting diarrhea frequently or urgently may be a sign of:

 Constipation may be a condition in itself.
 It could also indicate:

 - a problem with the pelvic floor muscles

 Doctors will look for patterns in IBS symptoms and factors such as: